Sprasad875/Intel-Unnati-2025-Industrial-Training/README.md

 # Intel-Unnati-2025-Industrial-Training
+# Image Sharpening using Knowledge Distillation

-A lightweight CNN-based student model is trained to enhance image sharpness using knowledge distillation from a high-capacity teacher (Restormer).
+This project trains a lightweight student model to sharpen images by mimicking a Restormer teacher model.
+📄 See `report.pdf` and `video_demo.mp4` for full details.